QuentinSav/probabilistic-stimulation-maps/README.md

 |:---:|
 |10-fold cross-validation summary of the probabilistic stimulation mapping methods (sweet spot methods in green, non-regularized linear regression in red, proposed approaches in blue)|

+The overall model comparison showed that the best model was an adaptation of the logistic regression to be used as a regression model with a median R2 value of 39%.

 ## Full effect - Partial effect classifiers

 | <img src="https://github.com/QuentinSav/probabilistic-stimulation-maps/assets/61971430/a0517dac-2bd2-4d56-a052-0a899f91f607"  width="90%" height="90%">| <img src="https://github.com/QuentinSav/probabilistic-stimulation-maps/assets/61971430/a0517dac-2bd2-4d56-a052-0a899f91f607"  width="90%" height="85%"> |